MortenTabaka/Predictive-model-for-rental-bikes-demand/README.md

 Data contains rental count depending on variables such as: weather conditions, day of the year, year, etc..
 Data was collected over 2 years period.
 Project was focused on finding accurate predictive model for the task.

-Dataset is avaiable here: https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset
+Dataset is available here: https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset

 To run models:
 1. Open **Bikes_rental_analysis(1).ipynb** in Jupyter/Colab.